aziz/SublimeHyperClick/README.md

 ![sublime hyperclick](https://cloud.githubusercontent.com/assets/3202/19578519/51558bb4-971c-11e6-8ef2-d256da53d1da.gif)

-When you are navigating and reading a code-base, you need to jump between required/imported/included files.
+When you are navigating and reading a codebase, you need to jump between required/imported/included files.

 HyperClick detects references to these files and lets you jump right to them, by pressing a key or clicking on an icon next to the filename.